Gram stain of skin lesion

 How the Test is Performed

 Your health care provider will remove a sample of tissue from the skin sore (lesion).
-This can be done with a simple swab (bacterial culture) or with a biopsy.
+This can be done with a simple swab (bacterial culture), a needle or syringe, or with a biopsy.
 If you have a biopsy, your provider will numb the area of skin so you don't feel anything.

 How to Prepare for the Test